 - Maine Coon has to share space with other household pets.

 - Cats share litter tray, scratching post, cat tower, food, and water.

-- Owner closes off parts of the house, limiting cats roaming space.
+- The owner closes off parts of the house, limiting cats roaming space.

 - Limited space within the home.